-The Church may face some integration challenges between the Haoussa majority and other ethnic groups once a presence is established.
+The Church may face some integration challenges between the Hausa majority and other ethnic groups once a presence is established.

 The Church benefits from limited language materials in Hausa and a large body of materials in French.
-No LDS materials are available in other native languages.
-Additional language materials in Hausa and other Nigerien languages are unlikely until a large, strong local membership is developed.
+There are also a couple missionary and gospel study materials available in two Fulani languages.
+No Latter-day Saint materials are available in other native languages, such as Zarma.
+Additional language materials in Hausa may be forthcoming given growing Latter-day Saint membership in central Nigeria.
+However, materials translated into other Nigerien languages are unlikely until a large, strong local membership is developed.

 The Church lacks local members and does not appear to have any capable of leading a congregation.